Teacher(s)

 Several models will be introduced which have sought to represent the diversity of English varieties, including Kachru's model of the three concentric circles and Schneider's dynamic model of postcolonial Englishes.

-The issue of the norm for the English language will also discussed.
+The issue of the norm for the English language will also be discussed.

 Several models will be introduced which have sought to represent the diversity of English varieties, including Kachru's model of the three concentric circles and Schneider's dynamic model of postcolonial Englishes.

-The issue of the norm for the English language will also discussed.
+The issue of the norm for the English language will also be discussed.

 Learning outcomes